Why is it important

 2) We require a Privacy Impact Assessment (PIA) to identify risks and potential impacts on personal data and implement relevant control measures.

-CSOC detects an incident or receices
+CSOC detects an incident or received

 an incident report from various channels, including the DPO

-CSOC investigates the incident
+CSOC investigatigates the incident

 to determine the severity level, damage control, situation remindtiation, issue preventive measures, and report back to the DPO.